 - Laboratory classes: they will consist of three parts.
 In the first part, the students, randomly selected, will be asked to explain the previous week proposed exercises.
 Next, a problem will be posed and solved in collaboration by students and teacher.
 Finally, a series of problems will be presented for the students to solve them.
-Usually these problems will be performed in pairs of two students and will need to be uploaded to Aula Global by the end of the week.
-A final project will be presented to be performed also in groups of two.
+These problems need to be uploaded to Aula Global by the end of the week.
+A final project will be presented to be performed in groups of two.
 It could include partial deliveries (see weekly schedule).
 Both the final project and the weekly assignments will be performed in Python.

 - Student's autonomous work: students are expected to finish at home the weekly assignments and to deliver them using Aula Global.